Questions you need to Ask your Wedding Venue

-Long gone are the days when a large wedding party would simply opt for a local hotel for their reception.
-These days you can celebrate your wedding and even get married in a range of exciting wedding venue locations varying from stately homes to lighthouses, railway stations to windmills.
+Long gone are the days of a low key ‘I Do’ when it comes to exchanging your vows and celebrating in style there’s a whole host of options available in a range of exciting wedding venue locations varying from stately homes to lighthouses, railway stations to windmills.

 Essential Questions to Ask your Wedding Venue

-Not the obvious questions such as what’s your capacity and can I see the menu options but the details you may not have even thought about until it’s too late!
+Not the obvious questions such as what’s your capacity and can I see the menu options but here’s the details you need to know that may have slipped your mind;

 Is my preferred wedding date available?

-How long will the venue hold a provisional date whilst you check out other arrangements?
+How long will the venue hold a provisional date?

 Will you have exclusivity at the venue?